 ARC Services is a free referral and consultation service for alcohol, prescription medication, and drug addiction in Canada.
 Our purpose is to help families with information and advice to help resolve their ongoing problem with addiction.
 Choosing the right drug and alcohol treatment program is also vital in reaching sobriety and staying sober.
 We help thousands of people find solutions for a drug-free life.
 Finding peace of mind is possible by choosing one of the best rehab centres in Canada.
 There are two possibilities for Canadians.
-One is the public access addiction services, and the other is the private sector.
+One is the public access to addiction services, and the other is the private sector.
 Each has its own system and particularities.
 If you are looking for a private alcohol rehab or a drug rehab in Canada, call us.
 We can help.
 Finally, if you or a loved one relapsed shortly after completing a drug or alcohol recovery centre, maybe it was the wrong program for that person.

 You can find telephone numbers and websites for public access centers on our site.
 You can also call or request a callback, and we’ll gladly assist you.

 There are also several options available to Canadians.
 There are intensive outpatient programs and inpatient programs.
 One might also want a detox only and forgo the rehab part as such.
 Although not geared at rehabilitation, some people chose this step.
 Before spending your time and money, consider a well-rounded program to get to the source of the problem.
 Detox is just a bandaid.
 And consider the cost before selecting a treatment centre.

 When selecting the best rehab centres in Canada, one should consider several characteristics of the centre and the program it provides.
 How long is the program?
 Do they offer a healthy, natural, and holistic approach to treating addiction?
 Do they have options for aftercare?
 If so, what are they?
 How many residents do they have at a time?
 And do they have a payment plan if you are deciding on the private sector?